hitobito/development/README.md

 ### VSCode

 Download and install [VSCode][vs_code].

 Open _VSCode_ using the Start menu.

+Search for and install the following extensions:
+- Remote - WSL (Microsoft)
-Install the Remote - WSL extention, the Dev Containers extension and the Docker extension from Microsoft.
+- Dev Containers (Microsoft)
+- Docker (Microsoft)
 You will find the _Extensions_ menu on the left.

-Start a remote Ubuntu by clicking on the buttom left corner which should be highlighted in green, and select _New WSL window_.
+Start a remote Ubuntu session by clicking on the buttom left corner which should be highlighted in green, and select _New WSL window_.

-A new VSCode instance opens with a remote Ubuntu session.
+A new VSCode instance opens with the remote Ubuntu session enabled.

-Confirm the buttom left corner indicating the Ubuntu session.
+Confirm the buttom left corner highlighted in green and indicating the Ubuntu session.

 Start the terminal within VSCode.

 Well donne!
 You are set to follow the instructions of section _[Preparation][preparation]_, using the remote Ubuntu session within the VSCode terminal.